I am an author and paranormal enthusiast who has published numerous books and articles on the subject of true unexplained phenomena.

 In order to prevent this from occurring, it is advised that funerals be held on days when the worst that the devil has to offer are not walking among the living.
-This generally means anytime other than Halloween, a twenty-four hour period when every soul is up for grabs.
+This generally means anytime other than Halloween, a 24-hour period when every soul is up for grabs.

 3. Overgrown Graves